Mount Moriah Cemetery (Philadelphia): History

 In 1970, a 700-pound, 7 foot 2 inch high bronze statue of a Civil War soldier was removed from its base and stolen by thieves.
 The statue was named "The Silent Sentry", cast at the Bureau Brothers Foundry and dedicated in 1883.
 It was originally placed in the Soldiers' Home of Philadelphia burial plot.
 The thieves attempted to sell the statue for scrap metal to a Camden, New Jersey, scrap yard but the scrap dealer notified the authorities.
 It was recovered and repaired by the Military Order of the Loyal Legion of the United States.
 In 2013, the statue was relocated and rededicated in Laurel Hill Cemetery.

 In December 1975, Betsy Ross's descendants petitioned to have her remains moved to the Betsy Ross House.
 The headstone at her grave had been stolen years before.
 A physical anthropologist, Dr. Alan Mann, moved some bones in 1976 from the estimated vicinity of her grave but was unable to determine whether they belonged to Ross or not.

+In January 2026, Jonathan Gerlach of Ephrata, Pennsylvania, was arrested and charged with burglary, abuse of a corpse, and the desecration and theft of venerated objects stolen from Mount Moriah Cemetery.
+Authorities investigated vandalism and theft of 26 mausoleums and underground vaults from the cemetery that began in fall 2025.
+Gerlach was caught leaving the cemetery at night with a sack containing the mummified remains of two children, three skulls, and various loose bones.
+An investigation of his house in Ephrata revealed over 100 pieces of human bones stolen from the cemetery.